 How do I qualify for the free tier of public projects?

-We'll automatically apply the free tier limits for public projects if you meet both of these conditions:
+You qualify for the free tier limits for public projects if you meet both of these conditions:

 - Your pipeline is part of an Azure Pipelines public project.